ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scrna_analysis_prepare.md

 scp username@tadpole.genomecenter.ucdavis.edu:/share/workshop/scRNA_workshop/cellranger.outs/expression_data_cellranger.zip ./
 ```

-If the system command didn't work to extract the zip file, navigate to the folder you downloaded the data in and manually unzip the archive file.
+If the system command didn't work in extracting the zip file, navigate to the folder you downloaded the data in and manually unzip the archive file.
+Please make sure you see three folders: A001-C-007, A001-C-104 and B001-A-301.
+Make sure "scRNA_Workshop-PART1.Rmd" file is in the same folder.

 ### Edit the file YAML portion

+Please open the downloaded "scRNA_Workshop-PART1.Rmd" in RStudio.
 The top YAML (YAML ain't markup language) portion of the doc tells RStudio how to parse the document.

 <pre><code>---
 title: "Introduction to Single Cell RNAseq Part 1"